Reviewable/Reviewable/docs/registration.md

 [OAuth app access restrictions](https://help.github.com/articles/about-oauth-app-access-restrictions/) can completely block Reviewable from an organization.
 This often happens inadvertently and is usually undetectable by Reviewable.
 If some of your PRs/repo/organizations are inexplicably missing, make this one of the the first things that you check.

+{:.important}
-!> A rare but even more confusing situation is that forked repos retain the access restrictions of their original organization.
+A rare but even more confusing situation is that forked repos retain the access restrictions of their original organization.
 So, it's possible that your organization allows Reviewable, but a repo might not show up on the Repositories page because its original organization does not allow Reviewable.
 You will need to either get the original organization to allow Reviewable or make a manual copy of the repo instead of a fork.

 ## GitHub authorizations :id=github-authorizations
 It is necessary for you to grant authorizations to Reviewable in GitHub.
 Your current GitHub authorization scopes appear at the bottom of the Account Settings drop-down window: